rdi-eg/text_on_image/README.md

 Does **not** support any symbols.

 It could be helpful for debugging and stuff.
+It uses [stb_image_resize](https://github.com/nothings/stb/blob/master/stb_image_resize.h) under the hood to get you the desired size of text.

 # Usage
 * Needs c++14 or newer.